 Financial Aid

-As a graduate student pursuing a master of education degree, you may qualify for federal support in the form of loans.
-We strongly encourage all eligible graduate students to apply for federal financial aid, even if they don’t demonstrate an exceptional financial need.
+As a graduate student, you may qualify for federal support in the form of loans.
+We strongly encourage all eligible graduate students to apply for federal financial aid, even if they don’t demonstrate an exceptional financial need.**

 Complete the Free Application for Federal Student Aid (FAFSA).